jhan1/Summarizer-Bot/README.md

 # README

 ## Project Overview :
-This project was completed for CS091 (Social Crowd and Computing) under the guidance of Dr. Sukrit Venkatagiri in collaboration with Felicia Chan '26 and Anusha Bhatia '24.
+This project was completed for CS091 (Social Crowd and Computing) under the guidance of Dr. Sukrit Venkatagiri in collaboration with Felicia Yi '26 and Anusha Bhatia '24.
 We implemented a chatbot for a Mastodon server that summarizes mass comment sections using natural language processing.
 To prepare for the implementation, we conducted research about Mastodon APIs and social/computing issues to address.